sriumcp/docs/docs/tutorials/abn/abn.md

 kubectl label configmap recommender iter8.tools/role=appconf
 ```

-??? note "Documentation for `recommender.yaml`"
+??? note "Documentation for `appconf.yaml`"
     ```yaml
     # an app must always have a stable version; it may have multiple candidate versions
     # by convention, Version 1 is treated as the stable version;
     # Versions 2 or more are treated as the candidate version
     versions:
       # users are split across versions in proportion to version weights
-      # weights must be positive (default 1)
+      # weights must be positive; default is 1
     - weight: 3
       # each version can have multiple resources associated with it
       resources: